nMPyC/nmpyc/docs/source/start.rst

 Advanced topics
 ----------------

-The above procedure describes only a part of the possibilities of the nMPyC Python library.
+The procedure described above is only an excerpt of the possibilities of the nMPyC Python library.
 For example, it is also possible to create autonomous systems and use the linear quadratic structure of a problem.
-For further informations to the coding of this problem calsses take a look at the :doc:`Examples <examples>` and :doc:`Templates <templates>` section.
+For further informations see the :doc:`Examples <examples>` and :doc:`Templates <templates>` section.
 And for the implementation of linear system dynamics and quadratic costs, see also :py:meth:`nmpyc.system.system.LQP` and :py:meth:`nmpyc.objective.objective.LQP`.